nnattawat/dotfiles/README.md

 # dotfiles

-Use rsync script from https://gist.github.com/nnattawat/dde8e1d8a38ca0254972 to sync dotfiles to this Git repo.
+Use crontab to run rsync script (https://gist.github.com/nnattawat/dde8e1d8a38ca0254972) to auto sync dotfiles to this Git repo.